jhsu802701/rubyonracetracks/docker-getting_started.md

 cd docker-64bit-debian-jessie-install
 sh main.sh
 ```
 * The Docker installation script that you run installs not only Docker but other software that you'll need as well.
-(Feel free to use a different password manager and different code editor instead.)
+(Feel free to use a different password manager and/or different code editor instead.)

 ### Step 3: Download the Docker repository.
 * If you have not already done so, open a command line shell window.